-Experience: I have had the benefit of working with our children and young people for over 20 years in educational and therapeutic settings.
+Experience: I have had the benefit of working with our children and young people for over 25 years in educational, musical and therapeutic settings.
 Recently I had the opportunity to work with the NHS for 3 years and developed a successful counselling service for children and young people to sensitively access through their GP surgeries, which notably decreased the number of prescriptions being requested.

 Where can you find me?
 I currently have limited availability for online Supervision.